My Money Management Routine

 I log the beginning and ending balances for all of my accounts — checking, brokerage, retirement, health savings, etc. — and all related growth, if applicable.

-Writing down account balances and all associated growth also helped me identify (and fix!!) a terrible, six-year-long mistake with my 401(k) investment strategy.
-Once I realized the issue (underfunding the account and an overly conservative investment approach), I fixed it in 5 minutes (changed my contribution percentage and selected a more aggressive investment approach) and was able to increase my 401(k) by over $56,000 in just two years (thanks to maxing out my contributions and compounding interest.)
+Writing down account balances and all associated growth also helped me identify (and fix!!) a terrible six-year-long mistake with my 401(k) investment strategy (or lack thereof.)
+Once I realized the issue — underfunding the account and using an overly conservative investment approach—I fixed it in 5 minutes by upping my contribution percentage and set a more aggressive investment plan.
+My 401(k) grew by over $56,000 in just two years thanks to the power of compounding and maximizing my contributions.

 You can read more about 401(k)s and the details of that mistake here.

-💡INSIGHTS GAINED: Monitoring all account balances in conjunction with my monthly expense review tells me exactly how much I can comfortably invest while still paying off all credit cards in full each month.
-This ensures I don’t leave any potential growth on the table, I avoid interest payments, and I maintain a solid credit score.
+💡INSIGHTS GAINED: Monitoring account balances with monthly expenses tells me exactly how much I have left over to comfortably invest while still paying off all credit cards in full each month.
+This ensures I don’t leave any potential growth on the table, avoid unnecessary interest, and maintain a solid credit score.

 Annually